Relational Memory: Native In-Memory Accesses on Rows and Columns: Evaluation

-\Paragraph{Evaluation of Relational Memory Benchmark} We continue our experimentation with the remaining queries from the Relational Memory Benchmark from Section~\ref{sec:eval-benchmark}.
-We now focus on queries $Q2$ to $Q7$.
-Note that we evaluate the performance only using the \textbf{MLP} design since it outperforms all the other revisions of our design.
+\Paragraph{\sysName Has Stable Performance as Projectivity Increases} When comparing with columnar accesses we have to also take into account the tuple materialization cost.
+In our next experiment we vary the projectivity from 1 to 11 columns.
+Figure~\ref{fig:projectivity} shows that for low projectivity (between 1 and 4) reading from a columnar database is faster than \sysName.
+For projectivity of more than 5 columns, \sysName outperforms direct columnar accesses because of the tuple reconstruction cost.
+In addition, through our profiling we observed that the prefetecher can recognize up to four parallel sequential streams of accesses, which helped the columnar accesses for low projectivity.
+Overall, \sysName consistently outperforms direct row-wise accesses that pollute the caches with unwanted fields and outperform columnar access beyond a projectivity threshold.

+\Paragraph{Setup for $Q2$ through $Q5$} We continue our experimentation with $Q2$ through $Q5$ from our benchmark from Section~\ref{sec:eval-benchmark}, focusing on the comparison between RME and direct row-wise access.
 Two sets of experiments are conducted for each query.
-First, we vary the column size of a table with 64~byte-wide rows (identical to the cache line width of the platform); second, we access 4~byte-wide columns while varying the row size.
-For simplicity, we assume that every column has identical width.
-To avoid any anomalies, we repeat each experiment $30$ times and report the average with standard deviation.
+First, we vary the column size of a table with 64~byte-wide rows; second, we access 4~byte-wide columns while varying the row size.
+The default cardinality of the base table is 44K rows.

-\Paragraph{\sysName Offers Efficient Near-Memory Projection} $Q2$ and $Q3$ benefit by fetching only the two desired columns instead of the entire row.
-The selection of $Q2$ takes place in the software side so the performance gain from the \sysName is identical for both queries, as shown in Figure~\ref{fig:projection-col}.
-We observe that the \sysName offers faster execution time in \emph{cold} and \emph{hot} cases except for column sizes of 16~bytes.
-In that specific case, the size of each useful data chunk spans 32-bytes, i.e., half the cache line size.
-Thus, the 2$\times$ increase in efficiency in the cache utilization is canceled out by the overheads of routing through PL memory.
-In our next experiment, we keep the column size fixed to 4~bytes and we vary the row size from 4~bytes to 128~bytes.
-Figure~\ref{fig:projection-row} shows that the performance gain of \sysName increases for larger row sizes (up to 3.2$\times$).
-To be more specific, we should first note that the \sysName latency remains virtually the same as it accesses exactly the desired amount of data.
-However, answering the query via the direct access of the row-oriented data leads to poor cache utilization as larger rows lead to more cache pollution with unnecessary data.
+\Paragraph{\sysName Offers Efficient Near-Memory Projection} We now discuss the performance of $Q2$ that has around 90\% selectivity. $Q2$ benefits by fetching only the two desired columns instead of the entire row, while the selection of $Q2$ takes place on the software side.
+The performance graph is shown in Figure~\ref{fig:q2-col}.
+We observe that \sysName offers faster execution time in both \emph{cold} and \emph{hot} cases.
+Figure~\ref{fig:q2-row} shows that the performance gain of \sysName increases for larger row size (up to 1.4$\times$).
+We note that \emph{\sysName's latency remains virtually the same} as it accesses exactly the desired amount of data.
+However, answering the query via the direct access of the row-oriented data leads to poor cache utilization as larger rows lead to higher cache pollution.
+This shows that \sysName has a much stable and predictable performance irrespective of the row size.